aymericbeaumet/blog/data/articles/properly-shim-angularjs-applications-using-browserify/index.md

 ./node_modules/.bin/browserify app.js -o bundle.js
 ```

-Check it really works by opening index.html.
+Check it really works by opening `index.html`.

 ### Side notes

 Some related facts which can save you time when dealing with Browserify:

 - modules not published to npm can be installed by giving their git
-  repository URL: npm install git+https://github.com/angular-ui/ui-router.git.
+  repository URL: `npm install git+https://github.com/angular-ui/ui-router.git`.
-  Note that it is also possible to directly pass a GitHub repository: npm
-  install angular-ui/ui-router.
-A version can be specified by appending #tag.
-  See the documentation for more information
+  Note that it is also possible to directly pass a GitHub repository: `npm install angular-ui/ui-router`.
+A version can be specified by appending `#tag`.
+See the [documentation](https://docs.npmjs.com/cli/install) for more information
-- modules not containing a package.json cannot be installed using npm (even
+- modules not containing a `package.json` cannot be installed using npm (even
   by directly providing a git repository).
 To tackle this issue, a third party
-  installer like napa has to be used
+  installer like [napa](https://github.com/shama/napa) has to be used
-- napa will directly install the dependencies in the node_modules directory
+- `napa` will directly install the dependencies in the `node_modules` directory
-- the postinstall script is equivalent to install.
+- the `postinstall` script is equivalent to `install`.
 It is executed after the
   modules installation.
 However, I find it to be more explicit
-- you should place napa into the postinstall script
+- you should place `napa` into the `postinstall` script
-- the paths provided in the browser field needs to be relative to the root
+- the paths provided in the `browser` field needs to be relative to the root
-  package.json path.
-It is mandatory to start each entry by ./
+  `package.json` path.
+It is mandatory to start each entry by `./`
-- it is possible to indicate files in another repository than node_modules
+- it is possible to indicate files in another repository than `node_modules`
-  when filling the browser field (e.g.: bower_components)
+  when filling the browser field (e.g.: `bower_components`)
-- centralizing Browserify options in the package.json is a good practice
+- centralizing Browserify options in the `package.json` is a good practice
   since it allows to keep a constant behavior when invoking it in different
   ways (CLI, API)